C.J. Abrams Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in the league.

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.99).
+- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.95).

-- The Reds surrender the fifth-most home runs in baseball (114 total, 1.4 per game).
+- The Reds allow the fourth-most home runs in baseball (115 total, 1.4 per game).

+- Kennedy makes his first start of the season for the Reds.

+- It's the season debut and his first appearance in more than a year for the 28-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.